lxynox/MyHotkey/readme.md

 #MyHotkey
-  - hotkeysetter.bat
+  - hotkeysetter.bat </br>
-	> Run this program first to set the hotkey and its path
+	Run this program first to set the hotkey and its path
-  - quicklauncher.bat
+  - quicklauncher.bat </br>
-	> Run this program after hotkeys are set
+	Run this program after hotkeys are set
-  - keymap.txt
+  - keymap.txt  </br>
 	user has two way to change its content:
-	> change it directly by open this file and modify file its content
+	  a. change it directly by open this file and modify file its content
-        > follow the instructions on hotkeysetter.bat and change its content
+          b. follow the instructions on hotkeysetter.bat and change its content
-  - readme.txt
+  - readme.txt </br>
-	> user manual of this program
+	user manual of this program

 #WorkFlow
 1. open hotkeysetter.bat and follow its instructions